andygrunwald/go-jira/README.md

 ### Call a not implemented API endpoint

-Not all API endpoints of the JIRA API are implemented into *go-jira*.
+Not all API endpoints of the Jira API are implemented into *go-jira*.
 But you can call them anyway:
-Lets get all public projects of [Atlassian`s JIRA instance](https://jira.atlassian.com/).
+Lets get all public projects of [Atlassian`s Jira instance](https://jira.atlassian.com/).

 ```go
 package main